 Greece has a Golden Visa scheme that grants residency in return for investment.
 If the house you’re going to buy costs a minimum of €250,000, you can be eligible for Greece Golden Visa.
 With this program, you get visa-free access to Schengen countries and many other benefits.

-How To Purchase Property in Greece?
+How To Purchase Property in Greece and Get Residency?

 After the real estate is chosen and the paperwork is completed, the buyer has to pay several additional fees like the notary fee, a stamp duty, and the registration fee.
 Upon approval of the transaction at the notary, the buyer must register the property with the local Land Registry.